-John Classen Biological And Agricultural En Phone: 919/515-6755 Email: john classen@ncsu.edu Website: http://www.bae.ncsu.edu/grad/certificate/index.html The Department of Biological and Agricultural Engineering offers a Graduate Certificate Program in Design and Analysis of Environmental Systems: Watershed Assessment and Restoration.
+John Classen Biological And Agricultural En Phone: 919/515-6755 Email: john\classen@ncsu.edu The Department of Biological and Agricultural Engineering offers a Graduate Certificate Program in Design and Analysis of Environmental Systems: Watershed Assessment and Restoration.
 Objectives - 1.
 Provide a focus and formal program for students from many disciplines to pursue training in the technical and engineering aspects of designing and analyzing environmental systems with an emphasis on the watershed-scale. - 2.
 Provide students the opportunity to develop a solid foundation in engineering systems targeted at environmental issues, particularly related to non-point sources and their impact on water quality at the watershed-scale. - 3.
 Provide practicing engineers and other professionals a source of graduate level engineering education in the environmental field.
 Admission Requirements: Applicants must have successfully completed an accredited undergraduate engineering program with a GPA of 3.0 (based on a 4.0 scale), or with an overall undergraduate GPA of at least 2.8 coupled with a 3.0 or higher in the undergraduate major, or be currently enrolled in a graduate engineering program.
 Applicants with a four-year undergraduate science degree who have successfully completed (with a C or better) calculus, differential equations, physics and chemistry will also be considered.
 A program that includes fluid mechanics or hydraulics is highly recommended.
 Environmental professionals who do not meet the above criteria may also qualify if appropriate experience can be demonstrated.
 Program Requirements: A minimum of 12 hours of coursework selected from the list below.
 One course can be selected from outside of BAE (up to 2 credit hours), but at least 9 credit hours must be BAE courses.
-At least 9 hours from the following:

-BAE 502 Instrumentation for Hydrologic Applications

-BAE 528 Biomass to Renewable Energy Processes

-BAE 535 Precision Agriculture Technology

-BAE 573 Hydrologic and Water Quality Modeling

-BAE 574 Drainmod

-BAE 575 Design of Structural Stormwater Best Management Practices

-BAE 576 Watershed Monitoring and Assessment

-BAE 578 Agricultural Waste Management

-BAE 579 Stream Channel Assessment and Restoration

-BAE 580 Introduction to Land and Water Engineering

-BAE 581 Open Channel Hydraulics for Natural Systems

-BAE 582 Risk and Failure Assessment of Stream Restoration Structures

-BAE 583 Ecohydraulics and River Corridor Function

-BAE 585 Integrating AutoCAD, Civil3D, and GIS

-BAE 590 Introduction to Fluvial Geomorphology

-BAE 590 GIS Applications in Precision Agriculture

-BAE 590 Wetland Design

-BAE 590 Water / Nutrient Management for Sustainability

-BAE 590 Biogeochemical Processes

-BAE 771 Theory of Drainage - Saturated Flow

-BAE 774 Theory of Drainage - Unsaturated Flow

-Up to 3 credit hours can be selected from the following:

-CE 580 Flow in Open Channels

-CE 584 Hydraulics of Groundwater

-CE 586 Engineering Hydrology

-CE 775 Modeling and Analysis of Environmental Systems

-CE 776 Advanced Water Management Systems

-CE 784 Ground Water Contaminant Transport

-CE 785 Urban Stormwater Management

-SSC 511 Soil Physics

-SSC 562 Environmental Applications of Soils

-SSC 570 Wetland Soils

-NCSU Graduate Catalog

-Youth Development and Leadership (Certificate)

-Directors of Graduate Certificate Programs:
+At least 9 hours from the following: BAE 502 Instrumentation for Hydrologic Applications BAE 528 Biomass to Renewable Energy Processes BAE 535 Precision Agriculture Technology BAE 573 Hydrologic and Water Quality Modeling BAE 574 Drainmod BAE 575 Design of Structural Stormwater Best Management Practices BAE 576 Watershed Monitoring and Assessment BAE 578 Agricultural Waste Management BAE 579 Stream Channel Assessment and Restoration BAE 580 Introduction to Land and Water Engineering BAE 581 Open Channel Hydraulics for Natural Systems BAE 582 Risk and Failure Assessment of Stream Restoration Structures BAE 583 Ecohydraulics and River Corridor Function BAE 585 Integrating AutoCAD, Civil3D, and GIS BAE 590 Introduction to Fluvial Geomorphology BAE 590 GIS Applications in Precision Agriculture BAE 590 Wetland Design BAE 590 Water / Nutrient Management for Sustainability BAE 590 Biogeochemical Processes BAE 771 Theory of Drainage - Saturated Flow BAE 774 Theory of Drainage - Unsaturated Flow Up to B'Credit blowssign Charlettec Cedeforg that the Hollowing: